 Plus, it’s a way to bring art into all of our neighborhoods, for people who may not otherwise have a chance to experience all the culture the region has to offer.

-Working with the City of Roanoke’s Arts Commission, we selected four pieces from the City’s collection to reproduce on the exterior of four Valley Metro buses.
-These pieces were installed on the exterior of four Valley Metro buses and will run through March and April of this year.
+Working with the City of Roanoke’s Arts Commission, we selected different pieces from the City’s collection to reproduce on the exterior of four Valley Metro buses and to be featured as covers of the annual chapbooks.

 Previous Years Chapbooks